Emperor penguin: Courtship and breeding

 Hatching may take as long as two or three days to complete, as the shell of the egg is thick.
 Newly hatched chicks are semi-altricial, covered with only a thin layer of down and entirely dependent on their parents for food and warmth.
-The chick usually hatches before the mother's return, and the father feeds it a curd-like substance composed of 59% protein and 28% lipid, which is produced by a gland in his oesophagus.
-This ability to produce "crop milk" in birds is only found in pigeons, flamingos and male Emperor penguins.
-The father is able to produce this crop milk to temporarily sustain the chick for generally 4 to 7 days, until the mother returns from fishing at sea with food to properly feed the chick.
-If the mother penguin is delayed, the chick will die.
-The young chick is brooded in what is called the guard phase, spending time balanced on its parent's feet and kept warm by the brood patch.
+The chick usually hatches before the mother's return, and the father feeds it a curd-like substance composed of 59% protein and 28% lipid, which is secreted by a gland in his oesophagus.
+This ability to produce "crop milk" in birds is only found in pigeons, flamingos and male emperor penguins.
+After the chick hatches, the father is able to secrete this crop milk for only 3 to 7 days; this will temporarily sustain the chick until the mother returns to the colony with food from fishing at sea to properly feed the chick.
+If the mother penguin's arrival is delayed, the chick will die.
+Research indicates that 10–20% of female emperor penguins do not return to their colony from foraging at sea, most victims of the harsh winter weather conditions or predators.
+The young chick is brooded in what is called the "guard phase", spending time balanced on its parent's feet and kept warm by the brood patch.

 The female penguin returns at any time from hatching up to ten days afterwards, from mid-July to early August.
 She finds her mate among the hundreds of fathers by his vocal call and takes over caring for the chick, feeding it by regurgitating the partially digested fish, squid and krill that she has stored in her stomach.
 The male is often reluctant to surrender the chick he has been caring for all winter to its mother, but he soon leaves to take his turn at sea, spending 3 to 4 weeks feeding there before returning.
 The parents then take turns, one brooding while the other forages at sea.
 If either parent is delayed or fails to return to the colony, the lone parent will return to the sea to feed, leaving the chick to die.
 Abandoned eggs do not hatch and orphaned chicks never survive.